-When I bought my first digital camera, a Nikon D100 in 2003, one thing I immediately enjoyed was no longer “needing” two bodies.
-I could set the ISO with a dial, and decide upon colour or black and white later in the digital darkroom.
+So while not a stranger to carrying two camera bodies, when I bought my first digital camera, a Nikon D100, one thing I immediately enjoyed was no longer feeling a “need” for two bodies.
+I could choose the ISO for individual shots, and decide upon colour or black and white later in the digital darkroom.
 After a while the D100 was replaced by a D200 which would itself be replaced by a D700, but the older camera always went into a drawer – not into the camera bag.
 So while my usual ThinkTank backpack is probably heavier than most people would tolerate, for the last 10 years I’ve only carried a single camera body.

-Much of the time I have little need for a second camera body, and can either rent or borrow one, but there are occasions when I know I lose great opportunities to get pictures.
-For instance, at historical re-enactments you just don’t get time to switch from a 70-200 zoom to a wide-angle when the cavalry decide to charge right past your shooting position.
-For a while I thought that the best solution would be a used D700, but then the 36 megapixel D800 was launched.
-Yet it seemed to early to replace my existing D700 and I remained pretty reluctant to carry a second body.
+Much of the time I don’t need a second camera body, but there are occasions when I lose great opportunities to get pictures.
+For instance, at historical re-enactments you just don’t get time to switch from a 70-200 zoom to a wide-angle when the cavalry comes charging right past you.
+On important occasions I can rent or borrow, but I had been thinking the best solution would be a used D700.
+But then the D800 was launched, and for all its 36 megapixels and video, I wasn’t ready to replace my trusty D700 and I was still pretty reluctant to buy it a second body.
 It’s usually best to “keep your powder dry” until you’re clear what you want, isn’t it?

-Another wave of temptation – or was it really curiosity? – has been the rise of the mirrorless camera in the last couple of years.
-Each new Olympus or Fuji seemed more appealing than the last, and every so often you’d hear that someone you respected would have bought one and was enthusing over it.
-In some cases they had switched entirely and disposed of their full frame Canon or Nikon gear.
+The other reason was curiosity about the rise of the mirrorless camera.
+Over the last couple of years each new Olympus or Fuji seemed more credible than the last, and every so often someone whose opinion I respect would have bought one and was enthusing over it.
+In some cases they had even switched entirely and disposed of full frame Canon or Nikon gear.
 But while I handled many of these models, none had won me over and to me they all seemed more like alternatives to something like a Canon G16 than a a second main camera body.
 That was until I saw the XT1.
 The electronic viewfinder was the best I’d seen, and I liked the articulated LCD screen.
 For me the key to a new feature is if it lets you capture pictures which you wouldn’t have tried, and these screens let you compose with the camera placed on the ground or held way above your head, or maintain eye contact when you’re shooting portraits from a tripod.
 Although I suspect in the near future we’ll do that with phones or iPads (the XT1 already has wifi) I wish all high end cameras had these screens.
-And the Xt1’s one was nice.
+And the XT1’s was nice.